Dorsa-zare/CART315/Process Journal/README.md

 The pressure of making a perfect game is gone, and I tried to enjoy the process instead of just focusing on the final result—even though I’m happy with how it turned out.
 For future games, I want to carry that mindset forward: learning and enjoying the process while also expanding my skills.
 I want to explore more tools like Unity, create my own 3D characters and environments, and keep experimenting with storytelling in my games.

+### Below are the images of the three rooms I have designed for my tiny game:

 ![ This is a photo of room0](Media/Room0.png)
+This is a photo of room 0

 ![ This is a photo of room1](Media/Room1.png)
+This is a photo of room 1

 ![ This is a photo of room2](Media/Room2.png)
+This is a photo of room 2